 On the other side, your diet isn’t necessarily the cause of your baby’s gases.
 Since their digestive system is still young and maturing, there may be different causes for your baby’s discomfort.

 - Ingesting large amounts of milk in a short period of time: Gases occur because your little one’s digestive system is still developing.

 - Air swallowing: Swallowing a lot of air can cause gases in babies.
 A common example is when they cry.
 When your little one cries, they swallow a lot of air and that can cause them to have gases.

 - Constipation: This is not very common in young babies, but in children that are already eating solids.
 Babies that are formula-fed usually poop daily, but they can go 1 or 2 days without dirtying a diaper.
 On breastfed babies, it depends on their age and can go several days or even a week without having any evacuations.
 If you’re worried that your little one is constipated talk to your doctor.

 - Sensitivity to foods ingested by the mother: Your baby may be sensitive to something you ate.
 When this happens, you may notice these symptoms: vomit, colics, diarrhea, a rash, runny nose, and/or prolonged constipation.

 - Anything babies eat: Anything that your baby may be eating, other than breast milk, might be the cause of the gases.
 This includes vitamins, formula, tea, solid foods, juice, etc.

-If you notice that your baby is gassy you can try different things to help him release them.
-For example, lay him down, take his legs, and move them in a cycling motion.
-You can also massage his abdomen or lay him on his tummy.
+If you notice that your baby is gassy, you can try different things to help them release the gas.
+For example, lay them down, take their legs, and move them in a cycling motion.
+You can also massage their abdomen or lay them on their tummy.

-Gases can be uncomfortable for you and your baby but remember that he is still getting used to this world and it will take some time for him to adapt to living outside the womb.
-Since the gases can be a result of his immature digestive system, give him time for them to diminish naturally.
+Gases can be uncomfortable for you and your baby but remember that they are still getting used to this world and it will take some time for them to adapt to living outside the womb.
+Since the gases can be a result of their immature digestive system, give them time for the gas to diminish naturally.